strawgate/gemini-code-review-action/README.md

 And then the Action summarizes the review comments and posts a review comment to the pull request.

 ## Pre-requisites
-We have to set a GitHub Actions secret `OPENAI_API_KEY` to use the OpenAI API so that we securely pass it to the Action.
+We have to set a GitHub Actions secret `GEMINI_API_KEY` to use the OpenAI API so that we securely pass it to the Action.

 ## Inputs

-- `openai_api_key`: The OpenAI API key to access the OpenAI API.
+- `gemini_api_key`: The OpenAI API key to access the OpenAI API.
 - `github_token`: The GitHub token to access the GitHub API.
 - `github_repository`: The GitHub repository to post a review comment.
 - `github_pull_request_number`: The GitHub pull request number to post a review comment.